quyendang/OpenCore-Guide/README.md

 * **Target:** Logging level.
 75 enables full logging to screen and file.

 # Debugging Notes
 * **(File logging is saved as a ***opencore-YYYY-MM-DD-HHMMSS.txt*** or .log file on root of EFI partition).
-(DEBUG or NOOPT Version of OpenCore maybe required for more detailed log output, see Configuration.pdf for further information under troubleshooting)  (Also Boot-arg -keepsyms must be added for Verbose Booting ) Further information will be added to this guide soon.**
+(DEBUG or NOOPT Version of OpenCore maybe required for more detailed log output, see Configuration.pdf for further information under troubleshooting)  (Also Boot-arg -keepsyms=1 must be added for Kernel Panic Issues under verbose booting) Further information will be added to this guide soon.**

 **Security**:
 * **RequireSignature:** See detailed explanation in configuration.pdf.